 7. The NEF forwards the event notifications to the AF.
 In case the subscription was for a group of UEs and the Group Reporting Guard Time was provided, the NEF accumulates the reports and provides the accumulated monitoring report to the AF when the Group Reporting Guard Time expires.

 6.14.4 Impacts on existing entities and interfaces

-No impacts.

-Editor's note: It is FFS whether a new monitoring event (Event ID) is needed specifically for "newly registered or (de)-registered group member" or the existing monitoring events are sufficient.
+NEF/UDM/NFs: For group monitoring event, Event ID should be mapped to a group.
+Hence, newly registered or (de)-registered group member should use the same Event ID.